grifocx/NewGroupRideApp/README.md

 The application is running at the Replit URL.
 Key features you can test:

 1. **Map Interaction**: Click on map markers to view ride details
+2. **Individual Ride Maps**: Click any ride to see detailed view with dedicated map
-2. **Ride Filtering**: Use search bar and filters to find specific rides
+3. **Ride Filtering**: Use search bar and filters to find specific rides
-3. **Mobile Navigation**: Switch between "Find" and "Map" tabs on mobile
+4. **Mobile Navigation**: Switch between "Find" and "Map" tabs on mobile
-4. **Ride Creation**: Create new rides with automatic address geocoding
+5. **Ride Creation**: Create new rides with automatic address geocoding
-5. **Location Services**: Use "Find my location" button on the map
+6. **Location Services**: Use "Find my location" button on the map
+7. **Database Persistence**: All data is saved in PostgreSQL database
-6. **Responsive Design**: Test on different screen sizes
+8. **Responsive Design**: Test on different screen sizes

 ## 📱 Mobile Experience